 8. Paying for housing, food, phone bill, tuition, amenities, and even vacations

 Housing, food, basic amenities, vacation time, a phone bill, and $500 in tuition money are all covered by the Host Parents.
-In this sense, hosting an Au Pair is a lot like having your own child go to college (though you won’t be paying nearly as much in tuition for your Au Pair).
+In this sense, hosting an Au Pair is a lot like sending your own child to college (though you won’t be paying nearly as much in tuition for your Au Pair).

 Part of the value of this program for Au Pairs is being able to study abroad in an affordable way.
 Au Pairs rely on their Host Parents to help make this possible.